144: RINGIN’ THE BELL OF FREEDOM IN PHILADELPHIA

 National Park Service Ranger Lauren Huckle was all smiles after she removed me from the Speaker’s stand inside Congress Hall without incident.
 I was indebted to Lauren for allowing me the opportunity to stand where Presidential history was made.

 Finished at Congress Hall, the three of us stayed inside the barricaded area of Independence Square as Tom and Bob captured additional images of Independence Hall without going through the security process again.
 In my mind, that was a great idea as I didn’t think I could handle my photographer’s belt issues again.
-During our time on the south side of Independence Hall, I thought about some of the historical events that played-out within those brick walls; including the Congressional debates and ultimate adoption and signing of the Declaration of Independence in 1776.
+During our time on the south side of Independence Hall, I thought about some of the historical events that played-out within those brick walls, including the Congressional debates and ultimate adoption and signing of the Declaration of Independence in 1776.
 The United States Constitution was also debated and signed in that building as well, but it was a process that began in 1787 and ended nearly three years later.
 It was obvious, at least in my mind, that Congressional leaders couldn’t agree on issues in those days either.

 With roughly ten minutes before we could visit nearby Congress Hall, Tom wanted me to pose near the south side of Independence Hall.
 During those few minutes, I envisioned some of the Declaration and Constitution Signers who walked out of that door to the area where I’m standing.
 I was standing in the Cradle of Liberty and I loved it!